THE HICKEYS OF LOUGH GUR

 Lough Gur had its own legend.
 Gerald the Rhymer, Earl of Desmond, who disappeared in 1398, is said to sleep beneath its waters.
 Every seventh year he emerges to ride the moonlit ripples of the lake, on a horse with silver shoes.

 There were also many local beliefs and superstitions associated with holidays.
 May-Eve was supposedly a night when evil powers were most powerful.
-Mary Carberry recounts the stories she heard on a May-Eve from Tom Hickey (Thomas and Ellen's son):
+Mary Carberry recounts the stories she heard on a May-Eve from Tom Hickey (Thomas and Ellen's grandson):

 "Tis not the Good People I'd be in dread of in the dark of night," Tom told them, "but to hear the cry of the Ould Kings.
 There's them that thinks they'll be on the move once more.
 The last time was in '48.
 My father was on the top of Knockfennel, tending the Bel-fire with a score of the neighbors when the cry of the Ould Kings struck upon them.
 It came rolling like thunder over the mountains from south to north, from east to west it rolled, from sea to sea!
 And the ground heaved and broke, and rising from the clay came the army of the dead.
 Ould warriors were there with their ould war-horses; foot soldiers and trumpeteers and drummers and all, waiting for the word of command!
 Up the Shannon it came, along the rally and over Lough Gur, loud as judgement-day, so everyone, living and dead, must hear the cry of the Ould Kings.
 Then the army gave an answering shout, clashing their shields and rattling their swords, and letting out the ould war-cries of the people."
 "Whatever for?", asked Bridgie, who was rather matter-of-fact.
 "There's but the one thing," Tom answered, "and that's Ireland!
 'Twas to encourage the living to fight for her like them ould warriors fought."